Charles Koch: Sports and culture

 In 2002, Koch Industries donated $6 million to renovate the Wichita State University basketball arena.
 The gift was given in honor of Koch, and the arena was subsequently renamed the Charles Koch Arena.
 Koch has continued to be a major donor to both the university and its athletic program.
 In December 2014, Koch Industries and the Koch family foundation donated $11.25 million to the university, the largest one-time gift in school history, with $4.5 million of that going toward a plan to renovate the arena and expand the athletic program's academic support center.
 Several months later, when men's basketball head coach Gregg Marshall was considering an offer to become head coach at the University of Alabama, Koch led a group of local business leaders and WSU boosters that raised Marshall's annual salary from $1.85 million to $3 million and kept him at the school.
 The raise was seen as an unprecedented move for a school outside the Power Five conferences, and likely to make Marshall among the 10 highest-paid college basketball coaches.

-Through the Koch Cultural Trust, founded by Charles Koch's wife, Elizabeth, the Koch family has provided financial support to promising artists in a variety of fields.
-More than $1.7 million in grants have been awarded to programs and individuals with Kansas roots.
+The Koch Cultural Trust, founded by Charles wife, Elizabeth, funds grants for Kansan artists.

 Personal life

 Koch has been married to his wife Liz since 1972.
-He has two children, Chase Koch and Elizabeth Koch.Mr.
-Big Forbes.com.
-Retrieved November 2011.
+He has two children, Chase Koch and Elizabeth Koch.
 Charles and his three brothers have all suffered from prostate cancer.
 Koch "rarely grants media interviews and prefers to keep a low profile".
 Time magazine included Charles and David Koch among the most influential people of 2011.
 According to the magazine, the list includes "activists, reformers and researchers, heads of state and captains of industry."
 The article describes the brothers' commitment to free-market principles, the growth and development of their business, and their support for Tea Party organizations and political candidates.
-Koch lives in Wichita, Kansas and has homes in Indian Wells, California and Aspen, Colorado.
+Koch lives in Wichita, Kansas, and has homes in Indian Wells, California, and Aspen, Colorado.
 Koch is irreligious.